Social Media – Bad Reviews and Complaints – Blessing or Curse?

 Do your job well!
 Think of any potential problems and learn from past mistakes and experience.
 Then, when the opportunity arises for you to secure some good reviews or feedback, help your clients and customers do it.
 There are various ways:

-1) Invite them to do a review on your Google+ page (these ones are Gold because Google loves them!) – recreate a link that looks like this so that they can click on the link and go directly to your Google+ page https://plus.google.com/+Sueellson2/?review=1
+1) Invite them to do a review on your Google Business page (these ones are Gold because Google loves them!) – get the link from your Google Business Page via the ‘Ask for a Review’ option that looks like https://g.page/r/CYEdjR_gmcykEBM/review

 2) Invite them to review you via your industry portal (for example, if you are a restaurant, via your listing on Urban Spoon)